A REMINDER ABOUT SNOW REMOVAL LAWS

 This Law Goes for City-Owned Sidewalks in Front of Your Property as Well

 In Boston, snow removal is required for the full width of the sidewalk or a minimum width of 42 inches.
-Businesses are allowed 3 hours after the snow stops to remove snow and ice.
+You are allowed 3 hours after the snow stops to remove snow and ice.
 If the storm happens overnight, you are allowed within 3 hours after sunrise to remove the snow, even if the snow was moved onto your property from a city plow.
 Failure to remove snow or ice from the sidewalk will result in hefty fines for every day it is there.
-Go to your city or town’s webpage for specific rules and fines.
+Go to your city or town’s webpage for specific rules and fines, source.

 Don't Throw Snow Back Into the Street

 After large snowstorms, you may have to get creative to figure out where you’re going to put the snow.
 Throwing snow into Boston city streets is prohibited and will also result in fines.

 Owners of vacant homes will have to keep walkways clear, too.
 Homebuyers and real estate agents showing your property should be able to walk on your property safely.